Conquer Cho La Pass - A Guide to Trekking this Himalayan Pass

 Photo: Cho La pass during spring

 Cho La pass trek during winter can be daunting, as heavy snow restricts passage across the Cho La pass, causing it impassable to trek.
 The frigid temperature can plummet to a bone-chilling -20°C during the night and early morning, adding to the challenge.
-As spring arrives, it brings the perfect weather for our journey with warm and inviting days, with temperatures soaring to a blissful 25°C under the sun's rays.
+As spring arrives, it brings the perfect weather for our journey with warm and inviting days, with daytime temperatures lower on the trail climbing above 10°C in the sun, though the pass itself stays bitterly cold.

 Photo: Cho La pass during winter